Swami Vivekananda (1955 film): Soundtracks

-There are three soundtracks sung by Asha Bhosle and K J Yesudas.
+There are three soundtracks sung by Talat Mahmood and Mohammed Rafi.

 Release and reception

 The film was released in 1955 and received mainly positive reviews from critics.
 According to The Indian Express, the film is a "faithful and memorable documentation feature" on Swami Vivekananda.
 T. M. Ramachandran, wrote in his book 70 years of Indian cinema, 1913-1983, that the film "will ever remain enshrined in the memories of the viewers.
 The film brought to graphic view the exploits of this cyclonic sage of India".